-PART A: PRODUCTION AND TRADE
+ART A: PRODUCTION AND TRADE

-a) Product Development
+a.
+Product Development

 Brazilian and multinational seed companies and public sector research institutions are working on the development of various GE plants.
-Currently, there are a number of biotech crops in the pipeline waiting for commercial approval, of which the most important are sugar cane, potatoes, papaya, rice and citrus.
-Except for sugar cane, most of these crops are in the early stages of developments and approvals are not expected within the next five years.
+Currently, there are a number of biotech crops in the pipeline waiting for commercial approval, of which the most important are sugarcane, potatoes, papaya, rice and citrus.
+Except for sugarcane, most of these crops are in the early stages of developments and approvals are not expected within the next five years.

-b) Commercial Production
+b.
+Commercial Production

-As of November 1, 2016, there are 58 GE events approved for commercial cultivation in Brazil, of which 34 events for corn, 12 for cotton, 10 for soybeans, one for dry edible beans, and, most recently one for eucalyptus.
-The total area planted to GE crops during the last crop season (2015/16) reached 43 million hectares, which places Brazil as the second largest producer of GE crops in the world.
+As of November 17, 2017, there are 68 GE events approved for commercial cultivation in Brazil, of which 39 events are for corn, 15 for cotton, 11 for soybeans, one for dry edible beans, one for eucalyptus, and, most recently one for sugarcane.
+The total area planted to GE crops during the last crop season (2016/17) reached 45 million hectares, which places Brazil as the second largest producer of GE crops in the world.
 GE events with herbicide tolerance traits lead the adoption rate with 65 percent of the total area planted followed by insect resistance with 19 percent and stacked genes with 16 percent.

-- Soybeans: During the 2015/2016 soybean crop season (Oct.
-1, 2015 through Sept.
-30, 2016) area planted to GE soybean was nearly 29 million hectares, up 9 percent from the previous crop season.
-The adoption rate of GE soybean seeds is currently at 93 percent. - Corn: The area planted to GE corn during 2015/2016 (both winter and summer crops) increased by less than one percent and reached 13 million hectares.
-The adoption rate of GE corn seeds for the total corn crop is currently at 83 percent. - Cotton: The area planted to GE cotton during the 2015/2016 crop season reached 600,000 hectares and the adoption rate of GE cotton is currently at 67 percent. - GE Dry Edible Beans: Although approved in 2011, GE dry edible beans are not expected to be commercially cultivated until the next crop season of 2016/2017. - GE Eucalyptus.
-Recently approved, it will not be commercially available until 2016/17.
+- Soybeans: During the 2016/2017 soybean crop season (Oct.
+1, 2016 through Sept.
+30, 2017) area planted to GE soybean was nearly 29 million hectares, up 9 percent from the previous crop season.
+The adoption rate of GE soybean seeds is currently at 93 percent. - Corn: The area planted to GE corn during 2016/2017 (both winter and summer crops) increased by less than 1 percent and reached 13 million hectares.
+The adoption rate of GE corn seeds for the total corn crop is currently at 83 percent. - Cotton: The area planted to GE cotton during the 2016/2017 crop season reached 600,000 hectares and the adoption rate of GE cotton is currently at 67 percent. - GE Dry Edible Beans: Although approved in 2011, GE dry edible beans are not expected to be commercially cultivated until the 2019/20 crop season. - GE Eucalyptus.
+Recently approved, it will not be commercially available until 2019/20. - Sugarcane.
+Recently approved, it will not be commercially available until 2019/20.

-c) Exports
+c.
+Exports

 Brazil is one of the leading exporters of biotech soybeans, corn and cotton.
 China is the main importer of Brazilian biotech soybeans and cotton, followed by the European Union.
-Corn exports are mainly bound for Iran as well as Viet Nam and other Asian countries.
+Corn exports are mainly bound for Iran as well as Vietnam and other Asian countries.
 Brazil is also considered the largest exporter of conventional soybeans.

-d) Imports
+d.
+Imports